Salt-Mc/Flare-On/FlareOn11/Ch09/Readme.md

 2. It executes those real code bytes
 3. Post this actual code bytes are executed it is followed with instruction which destroys the real code bytes again by writing garbage to it.
 4. What we will do is when the real code bytes are executed and about to be destroyed again we will overwrite the destroying code bytes with NOP.
-5. Since we also don't need the instruction which prepared these real code bytes that were executed before the real code bytes we will NOP them too
+5. Since we also don't need the instruction which prepared these real code bytes that were executed before the real code bytes itself we will NOP them too
 This will give us an executable in which we have the actual code or important code that we need for analysis.
-We have this script that does this

 ## Understanding the drama
 1. When in unknow teritory and not sure where to start our attention should always be caught by the code that is using the user supplied input (i.e. input passed as command line parameter).